Bilbobus: Special Lines (Especial)

+A stop is also been added to lines 30, 71, 75 and 76.

+Tourist line

+Bilbao City View is the official city hop-on hop-off bus service that will allow you to discover the city from a new perspective thanks to our double-decker buses with panoramic and open tops.
+Purchasing a ticket will allow you to hop on and off as many times as you like throughout the day.

 Ridership

 After the inauguration of Metro Bilbao in 1995, the number of passengers transported by Bilbobus fell from 32 million to around 29 million.
 The underground's extension to the neighborhood of Santutxu in 1997, accelerated the decline in ridership, and it fell below 23 million in 1999.
 Some lines were suppressed, and the number of bus units used was lowered.

 A reorganization of lines, and an improvement of the service have led to an increase of the ridership.
-The number of passengers has risen around 3 to 4 per cent yearly, and is expected to reach more than 28 million in 2008, its highest level in ten years.